OUR TEAM

 Mr. Mightyman Mashele

 Following many years of assisting researchers working in the Kruger National Park, I took up a permanent position of Field Assistant for the SAEON Ndlovu Node in 2010.
 Based in Welverdiend village, I am responsible for collection of field data on fuelwood harvesting, grass and tree species composition and structure at most of the node sites.
-I also regularly assist visiting post-graduate students with their fieldwork.
+I also regularly assist visiting post-graduate students with their fieldwork

 fbt